-Property inspections would be conducted for eligible properties whose property owners have submitted the required proof of ownership and Elevation Certificate.
+Property inspections would be conducted for eligible properties whose property owners have submitted the required proof of ownership.
 The inspection does not guarantee acceptance of the structure for elevation.
 A determination a structure is qualified for elevation would be made after all inspections, investigations, assessments, title research and all other work required to determine eligibility for elevations is complete and prior to the development of the elevation scope of work.
-If additional work is required as a condition of building permit issuance, and if such work is not listed as eligible above, the property owner would be required to provide funds equal to the amount of the cost to complete the required work.
+If additional work is required as a condition of building permit issuance, and if such work is not listed as eligible above, the property owner would be required to to complete the required work.
 In no event shall the structure be elevated, if it is formally determined the structure is not physically sound and capable of being raised safely.